bitbytebitco/FloatingPoint/README.md

-# FloatingPoint_Combinational
+# FloatingPoint
-This is a repository of single-precision floating-point combinational vhdl entities (using ieee_proposed)
+This is a repository of single-precision floating-point combinational vhdl entities (using ieee_proposed) including a module (Finite State Machine with inputs and indicator flags) to employ the functions as peripherals.

 | Operation     | N  | # LUTS         | DSP   | Max Delay (ns)  | IO |